christian-freshness/TEAM-PYTORCH-Heart-Disease-Classification/README.md

 # TEAM-PYTORCH-Heart-Disease-Classification
-Hamoye data science-21 Capstone project
+This is the Hamoye Data Science-21 Capstone Project of Team Pytorch